 This called on me, my co-facilitators, and other participants to be personal—compassionate, respectful, and confidential—in a professional moment, and take care to “do no harm” and respond to the individual in an intimate way.

-In one of these trainings, we facilitated a session that explored the types of gender-based violence and provided a handout with definitions of 27 of them.
+In one training, we facilitated a session that explored the types of gender-based violence and provided a handout with definitions of 27 of them.
 After the session, our client asked each person in the room, individually and on their own time, to review the types of gender-based violence and highlight two things: the types of violence they had experienced and the types of violence they had perpetrated.

 When I had some quiet time, I highlighted in one color the types of violence I had experienced, which was easy and not surprising.
 Then I went through a second time to see what types of violence I had perpetrated.
 That was harder, and surprising.
 As I reflected, I realized there were times in my life when I had been a perpetrator, indirectly, by not intervening when I was witness to gender-based violence.
 This discovery struck me hard, and made me reflect on what am I doing to ensure the safety, security, and comfort of others.
 How can I be more cognizant of my behavior and actions in the workplace—whether it’s in the office, facilitating training, collecting data, mentoring, or engaging with clients and colleagues—in a way that is more aware and conscious of both my behavior and the experiences of others?